 - Keep extra batteries on hand.

 - Keep cell phones charged.

-- Check on family members and neighbors to make sure everyone is ok, especially the elderly one who are most vulnerable.
+- Check on family members and neighbors to make sure everyone is ok, especially the elderly ones who are most vulnerable.

-Power outages can be extremely frustrating to deal with, and always at the worst opportune times.
+Power outages can be extremely frustrating to deal with, and it seems they always come at the worst possible times.
 These are some ways to make sure you make the best of your situation.
-What other things are important to consider when you’re dealing with a power outage for an extended amount of time?
+Based on your own personal experience, what other things are important to consider when you’re dealing with a power outage for an extended amount of time?

 Please keep prepping, we must be diligent.
 May God bless this world, Linda

 Copyright Images: Winter Snow Deposit photos_22397709_s-2019, Power Grid Station AdobeStock_372874217 by Lukas